 Dr. Nijdam-Jones (she/her) is a Registered Psychologist and Assistant Professor in the Department of Psychology at the University of Manitoba, who practices in the areas of Clinical and Forensic Psychology.
 She earned her Ph.D. in Clinical Psychology (forensic specialization) from Fordham University and has an MA in Criminology from Simon Fraser University.
 After her doctoral studies, she completed a clinical psychology postdoctoral fellowship at the University of California, San Francisco.
 She specializes in the area of violence risk assessment, malingering assessment, stalking, and the use of forensic assessment measures with linguistically, ethnically, and culturally diverse samples.
 Her current projects examine the cultural sensitivity and cross-cultural validity of violence risk and malingering assessment tools in Latin America, the United States, and Canada.
 She is fluent in both English and Spanish, and is working with collaborators at UCSF, Fordham University, University of Virginia, as well as researchers in Spain and Latin America.

-Jordan Cortvriendt (she/her) is in her sixth and final year of her undergraduate degree pursuing a B.A.
-Honours in Psychology at the University of Manitoba.
-Her primary research interests are the racial, economic, and social barriers that lead people to engage in criminal behaviours.
-Following completion of her degree, Jordan plans on continuing her education and pursuing a Master’s degree in Clinical Psychology.
+Jordan Cortvriendt (she/her) graduated from the University of Manitoba in June 2022 with her B.A.
+Honours in Psychology.
+Her Honour’s thesis was completed under the supervision of Dr. Nijdam-Jones, and investigated the predictive validity of the VRAG-R in a culturally diverse sample of adult men incarcerated in Mexico.
+This year, Jordan is continuing to work with Dr. Nijdam-Jones as a research assistant in the PLC Lab.
+Jordan’s primary research interests are violence risk assessments and the use of forensic assessment measures with linguistically, ethnically, and culturally diverse samples.
+Jordan plans on continuing her education and pursuing a Master’s degree and PhD in Forensic Clinical Psychology.
 From there, she wants to continue doing research as well as work to assess, treat, and rehabilitate individuals involved in the criminal justice system.
 In her free time, Jordan enjoys being active and spending time with her family and dog.